Last Updated: May 2026

 Lake Maggiore is one of the largest and most beautiful lakes in Europe, stretching over 40 miles across the border between Italy and Switzerland, with the Italian side featuring many notable towns like Stresa.
-At the heart of this lake lies Isola Bella, a small island that captures the imagination with its striking blend of history, art and natural beauty.
+As part of our Tauck Switzerland tour, this was one of our most memorable stops — at the heart of the lake lies Isola Bella, a small island that captures the imagination with its striking blend of history, art and natural beauty.

 From Zermatt, Switzerland we traveled by train then bus to a wonderful stop in the Switzerland mountains for coffee and pastries.

-Then to Stressa, Italy for a delicious lunch, accompanied by wine of course.
+Then to Stresa, Italy for a delicious lunch, accompanied by wine of course.

 After lunch we took a water taxi on Lake Maggiore to Isola Bella to tour the palace and grounds.